big-ab-games/robo-instructus-blog/_posts/2017-10-06-alpha-one-coming-next-week.md

 <video src="/assets/2017-10-06/info-animated.mp4" controls loop autoplay></video>

-I've also polished the scaling support I mentioned yesterday.
+I've also polished the scaling support I mentioned yesterpost.
 I've added a nice feature to auto-zoom onto smaller levels and out of larger levels.
 We should support almost any resolution and aspect ratio now fairly well.
 I should be able to get this perfect during the alpha stage.

 ### Some last few bits
 I do have a couple of things to clean up before giving over the alpha.
 I have a little testing to make sure everything is redistributable and a little Windows specific testing to match my Linux development.